Better water management is crucial to global food and nutrition security.

 Obviously, irrigation is key to increasing food production and farm income and improves resilience against weather variability.
 But water also affects food security and nutrition through other pathways.
 More precise irrigation management increases not just the volume but also the diversity of food that can be produced, including dry season crops and micronutrient-rich foods such as fruits and vegetables.
-Improvements in the proximity and cleanliness of water sources and technologies for water extraction supports women’s empowerment and well-being, saving time and improving health.
+Improvements in the proximity and cleanliness of water sources and technologies for water extraction support women’s empowerment and well-being, saving time and improving health.
 Effective management of multiple uses of water and wastewater reduces exposure to fecal contamination and the risk of infectious diseases.

-To contribute decisively to ending hunger, water management, policies and investments must overcome daunting challenges.
+To contribute decisively to ending hunger, water management, policies, and investments must overcome daunting challenges.
 Rising global population, incomes, and urbanization are driving strong and diversified growth in food and water demand—and intensified competition for water within agriculture and across agricultural, domestic, and industrial uses.
 The global population is projected to reach 9.8 billion by 2050, with by far the largest growth occurring in Africa and South Asia, where food security problems are the most severe.
 Meanwhile, rising incomes and urbanization will increase demand for meat and more nutritious diets—and therefore more water for livestock feed, and the need for more precise water management for fruits and vegetables.

-Rapid urbanization also boosts water demand for household and industry, creating competition with irrigation in important water-scarce agricultural regions.
+Rapid urbanization also boosts water demand for households and industry, creating competition with irrigation in important water-scarce agricultural regions.
 That competition can turn into outright conflict, disrupting local livelihoods and triggering migration and transborder disputes.

 Developing new sources of water to alleviate competition is difficult: the cost of developing water for irrigation and other uses is increasing, as the more accessible sources have already been utilized.